It’s never been easier or faster to get help from an experienced real estate attorney:

 Warranty deeds are legal documents that are used to transfer ownership from sellers to buyers.
-A warranty deed is normally required when you sell a parcel of real estate – whether it’s a house, condo, townhome, commercial property, vacant land, or any other type of real estate.
+A warranty deed is normally required when you sell a piece of real estate – whether it’s a house, condo, townhome, commercial property, vacant land, or any other type of real estate.
 The warranty deed needs to be signed, notarized and recorded.
-When you sign it, you are warranting that you are conveying good title to the purchaser of your property, without any outstanding title issues (free and clear from all encumbrances, except as stated).
+When you sign a warranty deed, you are warranting that you are conveying good title to the purchaser of your property, without any outstanding title issues (free and clear from all encumbrances, except as stated).

 Quitclaim Deeds For Real Estate

 Quitclaim deeds are used to transfer someone’s interest in a piece of real estate, but they carry no warranties.
 Because there aren’t any warranties, of any kind, associated with quitclaim deeds, grantees really have no assurances of what they’re getting.